cuhacking/cuHacking-Dashboard/README.md

 Follow this instructions to run the project on your machine.

 ### Installing
-Install dependencies by navigation to the root folder and rnning
+Install dependencies by navigation to the root folder and running
 ```
 npm install
 ```